AsavarTzeth/docker-owncloud/README.md

 ##Adding a SSL certificate##

-By default the entrypoint script will create a self-signed certificate and place it in */etc/ssl/owncloud/*.
+By default the entrypoint script will create a self-signed certificate and place it in */etc/ssl/nginx/*.
 You may change the location to fit your need with the honored environment variables listed above.

-Currently the best way of adding a cert & key to your container is with a Dockerfile, using "ADD /path/to/ssl/on/host /etc/ssl/owncloud/ssl.crt|key".
+Currently the best way of adding a cert & key to your container is with a Dockerfile, using "ADD /path/to/ssl/on/host /etc/ssl/nginx/ssl.(crt|key)".
 This requires full knowledge of Dockerfiles and is not ideal for users.
 I would prefer it if docker.io added support for "docker add" as a command line argument.
-This could then be used for simple things like copying files to containers, and then commiting it automatically for you.

 If anyone have a user-friendly way of adding files to already built and running containers, please share it.